vinhnx/twit-buddy/README.md

 This app requires Ruby and Sinatra to be install.
 To install Sinatra, simply run:

-`gem install sinatra`
+`$ gem install sinatra`

 Haml is for templating:

-`gem install haml`
+`$ gem install haml`

-and Twitter, of course:
+and Twitter gem, of course:

-`gem install twitter`
+`$ gem install twitter`

-Fork this repo, then clone it to your local machine.
+You can either download this repo, or clone it automatically with this command:

-`git clone git://github.com/vinhnx/twit-Buddy.git`
+`git clone git://github.com/vinhnx/twit-buddy.git`

-> Register An App at [Twitter Developers Center](https://dev.twitter.com/apps) to obtain your API keys, then add it to app.rb config.
+> Register An App at [Twitter Developers Center](https://dev.twitter.com/apps) to obtain your API keys, then add required details to your `app.rb` config.

-...then you are ready to go :)
+First, point to your app dir,

+`$ cd twit-buddy`

+(Optional) Required gems are already included, but if your want to add/remove/edit any/all of them, be sure to edit your `Gemfile`, then run this to install gems

+`$ bundle install`

+... execute it won't happen :)

+`$ ruby app.rb`

 > For most convenient Heroku deployment, use [Heroku Toolbelt](https://toolbelt.heroku.com).
 > Read https://devcenter.heroku.com/articles/ruby for a complete how-to-deploy guide.